 the preparation of forecasts (early morning and late afternoon).

-Verification of OCF was carried out during the 12 months to 31 May 2004.
-In summary, OCF outperformed official RFC maximum temperature
+Verification of OCF was carried out during the 12 months to 31 May 2004, and further work has continued as models have been upgraded and refined.
+In summary, OCF outperformed official Regional Forecasting Centre maximum temperature

 forecasts for days 1 and 2, but was worse at days 3 and 4.
 However, it

 outperformed official minimum temperature forecasts at all projection

 AWN presents the OCF data district by district in a similar format to

 Data for each month.
 The districts are the official rainfall districts